How Common is Masochism – Statistics on SMD

 • Sexual sadism is diagnosed in < 10% of rapists but is present in 37% to 75% of people who have committed sexually motivated homicides.

-Masochism prevalence
+Masochism Prevalence

 • The prevalence rates of masochistic behaviors are lower than the prevalence rates of masochistic fantasies.
 This suggests that while many people may have masochistic desires, fewer people act on these desires or engage in masochistic acts.

-Demographic characteristics of masochists
+Demographic Characteristics of Masochists

 1. Practicing masochists are typically white, well-educated, and young.